Towards $\mathcal{N}=2$ superconformal higher-spin theory: Discussion

 \section{Discussion}

-In closing, we emphasise that the superconformal higher-spin multiplets $H_{\a(s)\ad(s)}$ introduced in \cite{HST} have now been understood in terms of their unconstrained isotwistor prepotentials $\cH_{\a(s) \ad(s)}^{(-2)}$.
+In closing, we emphasise that the superconformal higher-spin multiplets $H_{\a(s)\ad(s)}$ introduced\footnote{See also \cite{HST} where these prepotentials were mentioned without describing their superconformal properties.} in \cite{KR21} have now been understood in terms of their unconstrained isotwistor prepotentials $\cH_{\a(s) \ad(s)}^{(-2)}$.
 While it was shown in \cite{KR21} that the former naturally appear in the linearised higher-spin super-Weyl tensors \eqref{HSSW}, and thus in the gauge-invariant action \eqref{SCHSaction}, the latter have proven to be necessary for engineering cubic couplings to an off-shell hypermultiplet.
 Hence, their features are complementary, and both constructions play a vital role.

 The remainder of this section is devoted to exploring extensions of the analysis undertaken above.
 In particular, we lay the grounds for future work and provide important connections to related results in the literature.